Models protest controversial Karl Lagerfeld Met Gala theme

 Models took to Met Gala steps on Sunday to protest controversial theme

-Models are protesting the controversial decision to honour Karl Lagerfeld through the theme for the 2023 Met Gala.
+Models have protested the controversial decision to honour Karl Lagerfeld through the theme for the 2023 Met Gala.

 However, not everyone is supportive of the theme chosen and announced by Vogue’s editor-in-chief Anna Wintour, as many have pointed to the designer’s history of controversial comments.